libmir/asdf/README.md

 	File("input.jsonl")
 		// Use at least 4096 bytes for real wolrd apps .byChunk(4096)
 		// 32 is minimal value for internal buffer.
-Buffer can be realocated to get more memory.
+Buffer can be reallocated to get more memory.
 		.parseJsonByLine(4096)
 		.filter!(object => object
 			// opIndex accepts array of keys: {"key0": {"key1": { ... {"keyN-1": <value>}... }}}